Pablo Prigioni

-Pablo Prigioni (born May 17, 1977) is an Argentine-Italian former professional basketball player, currently serving as an assistant coach for the Minnesota Timberwolves.
+Pablo Prigioni (born 17 May 1977) is an Argentine-Italian professional basketball coach and former player who is an assistant coach for the Minnesota Timberwolves of the National Basketball Association (NBA).
 He played the point guard position, and was a member of the senior Argentina national basketball team that won the bronze medal at the 2008 Summer Olympics.
-Prigioni is the oldest rookie in NBA history, making his debut with the New York Knicks in 2012 at age 35, prior to which he was a two-time All-EuroLeague selection playing in Europe, most notably Spain.
-He played four seasons in the NBA for the New York Knicks, Houston Rockets, and the Los Angeles Clippers, before starting coaching in 2017.
+Prigioni is the oldest rookie in NBA history, making his debut with the New York Knicks in 2012 at 35.
+Prior to this, he was a two-time All-EuroLeague selection playing in Europe, most notably Spain.
+He played four seasons in the NBA with the Knicks, Houston Rockets, and Los Angeles Clippers before starting coaching in 2017.

 Professional career

 Ramallo (1995–1996)

 Prigioni began his professional career with Ramallo of the Argentine LNB League during the 1995–96 season.

 Belgrano San Nicolás (1996–1998)

 Prigioni moved to Belgrano San Nicolás in 1996, playing with them until 1998.